Convex Hulls of Grassmannians and Combinatorics of Symmetric Hypermatrices: Introduction

 \section{Introduction}

 The convex hull of the set of projection matrices of constant rank is classically known.
 In this paper, we give a new approach to identify this convex hull and study combinatorics of symmetric hypermatrices.
-These subjects appear to be irrelevant, but the proofs of the both results are similar.
+These subjects appear to be unrelated, but the proofs of both results are similar.

-Tai\cite{Tai} showed that projective spaces can be embedded isometrically into certain Euclidean spaces of matrices.
+Tai \cite{Tai} showed that projective spaces can be embedded isometrically into certain Euclidean spaces of matrices.
 More explicitly, the complex projective space $\mathbf{C}P^{n}$, for example, can be embedded in a space of Hermitian matrices as follows:

-Here we identify $\mathbf{C}P^{n}$ with its image of the embedding and $HM(n+1)$ denotes the space of Hermitian matrices of order $n+1$.
-Later, Dimitri\'{c}\cite{Dimitric} showed that Tai's embedding can be generalized to Grassmannians by identifying points in Grassmannians and the corresponding projection matrices.
+Here $z$ is a column vector in $\mathbf{C}^{n+1}$.
+This embedding is well-defined and sends $[z]$, which can be identified with a complex line in $\mathbf{C}^{n+1}$, to the projection matrix onto the complex line $[z]$.
+Later, Dimitri\'{c} \cite{Dimitric} showed that Tai's embedding can be generalized to Grassmannians by identifying points in Grassmannians and the corresponding projection matrices.
 That is, the complex Grassmannian of $k$-dimensional subspaces $G_{k}(\mathbf{C}^{n})$ can be embedded into $HM(n)$ as